Skip to main content

 5. Strattera (atomoxetine)

-Strattera is a nonstimulant drug that contains the ingredient atomoxetine.
+Strattera is a non-stimulant drug that contains the ingredient atomoxetine.
 It is classified as a selective norepinephrine reuptake inhibitor and is generally dosed once or twice daily.
 Strattera is approved for ADHD in adults and children 6 years and older.
 It is not a controlled substance or a stimulant.
-It has a black box warning different from the other warnings mentioned above.
+It has a black box warning that is different from the other warnings mentioned above.
 The black box warning states that Strattera can increase the risk of suicidal thoughts in children or adolescents with ADHD.
 Patients of any age who take Strattera should be closely monitored (by the family and caregivers) for suicidal thoughts and behavior and changes in mood and behavior.

 Natural alternatives to Vyvanse

 ADHD is generally treated as a comprehensive approach.
-Although medication is an important part of the treatment plan, other parts of a treatment plan may include therapy and educational or work interventions.
+Although medication is an important part of the treatment plan, other parts of a treatment plan may include therapy and education or work interventions.
 Some people find other measures, such as a healthy diet, exercise, meditation, avoiding caffeine, and getting enough sleep, to help as well.
 However, these are not a substitute for medication but rather a complement to the medication.
 Talk to your healthcare professional about various natural methods you can try in combination with your medications.

 It may be tempting to turn to the vitamin and supplement aisle to see what options there are to help treat ADHD symptoms.
 One thing to remember is that these products are not regulated by the FDA the same way that prescription drugs are, and these vitamins or supplements cannot make certain claims (for example, a supplement cannot claim to treat ADHD but may state on the label that it supports brain health).